ivmai/bdwgc/doc/simple_example.md

 The operation of the collector is affected by a number of environment variables.
 For example, setting `GC_PRINT_STATS` produces some GC statistics on stdout.
-See `README.environment` file in the distribution for details.
+See [README.environment](README.environment) file for the details.